Punic Wars: Scipio's invasion of Africa, 204–201 BC

 Rome and Carthage entered into peace negotiations and Carthage recalled Hannibal from Italy.
 The Roman Senate ratified a draft treaty, but because of mistrust and a surge in confidence when Hannibal arrived from Italy Carthage repudiated it.
 Hannibal was placed in command of an army formed from his and Mago's veterans from Italy and newly raised troops from Africa, but with few cavalry.
 The decisive battle of Zama followed in October 202 BC.
 Unlike most battles of the Second Punic War, the Romans had superiority in cavalry and the Carthaginians in infantry.
 Hannibal attempted to use 80 elephants to break into the Roman infantry formation, but the Romans countered them effectively and they routed back through the Carthaginian ranks.
 The Roman and allied Numidian cavalry then pressed their attacks and drove the Carthaginian cavalry from the field.
 The two sides' infantry fought inconclusively until the Roman cavalry returned and attacked the Carthaginian rear.
 The Carthaginian formation collapsed; Hannibal was one of the few to escape the field.

 The new peace treaty dictated by Rome stripped Carthage of all of its overseas territories and some of its African ones; an indemnity of 10,000 silver talents was to be paid over 50 years; hostages were to be taken; Carthage was forbidden to possess war elephants and its fleet was restricted to 10 warships; it was prohibited from waging war outside Africa and in Africa only with Rome's express permission.
 Many senior Carthaginians wanted to reject it, but Hannibal spoke strongly in its favour and it was accepted in spring 201 BC.
 Henceforth it was clear that Carthage was politically subordinate to Rome.
 Scipio was awarded a triumph and received the agnomen "Africanus".

-Under the pressure of the war, the Romans developed an increasingly effective system of logistics to equip and feed the unprecedented numbers of soldiers they field.
-During the last three years of the war this was extended to the transporting by sea from Sicily to Africa of almost all of the requirements of Scipio's large army.
+Under the pressure of the war, the Romans developed an increasingly effective system of logistics to equip and feed the unprecedented numbers of soldiers they fielded.
+During the last three years of the war this was extended to the transporting by sea from Sicily to Africa of almost all the requirements of Scipio's large army.
 These developments made possible the subsequent Roman overseas wars of conquest.